cppitems/cppitems/items/001/item.md

 > Some examples for compiler flags?

 ### Cross compilation
-Targeting a specific system and architecture which is supported by the available toolchain can look like
+Targeting a specific system and architecture which is supported by the available toolchain can look like this:
 ```
 clang++ -### --target=wasm32-unknown-wasi --sysroot=... grid.cpp -c
 clang++ -### --target=wasm32-unknown-wasi --sysroot=... grid.o main.cpp